ComScore

 • Rating: TV-14

 Chiwetel Ejiofor shines as real-life evangelist Carlton Pearson, who gets ostracized by the church community after challenging a core doctrine and preaching that Hell doesn’t exist.
-Come Sunday is rather emotional and intense, but it explores important themes like morality, faith and spirituality.
+Come Sunday deftly explores important themes like morality, faith and spirituality.
+However, the tone is emotional and intense, so it might not be the best choice if you want to entertain younger kids.

 5. Chickenhare and the Hamster of Darkness (2022)